By Karen Donaghy

 Apr 4, 2020

 A while back, Molly asked Meal Plan subscribers to reach out to us if they had successfully lowered their A1C value after following our Plant Fueled Meal Plans.
-The many replies we received led to a series of chats that she is sharing with our greater community to bring awareness that consistently following a whole food plant based diet is a viable way to slow or even reverse the trajectory of T2D.
+The many replies we received led to a series of chats that she is sharing with our greater community to bring awareness that consistently following a whole food plant based diet is a viable way to slow or even reverse the trajectory of type 2 diabetes.

 Please note: if you are taking medication(s) and decide that you want to try a WFPB dietary pattern, it’s important to let your doctor know up-front what you are doing.
 Changing what you eat can have an immediate impact on your metabolism and your medications may require adjustment quickly.
 Keeping your doctor informed so they can guide you on making medication adjustments will help you navigate this change safely.